mefrem/mefrem.github.io/_posts/2020-03-04-sanctionsexplorer.md

 canonical_url: "https://maxefremov.com/interviews/sanctionsexplorer"
 ---

-I just completed work on a web-scraping, natural language processing web application providing information pertaining to internationally sanctioned entities.
-But before I describe that project, I want to make a brief diversion to illustrate its importance.
+I just completed work on a web-scraping, natural language processing web application that provides information pertaining to internationally sanctioned entities.
+Before I describe its technical details, it's important to know the motivation for the project.

 ## Sergei Magnitsky